 - The municipalities of Gioppen and Eid both show the Norwegian Fjord on their coat of arms.

-If you’re interested in finding out more about the Norwegian Fjord check out the Fjord Horse International’s website.
+If you’re interested in finding out more about the Norwegian Fjord check out my recent article on the breed.

 Height: The upper limit for the Shetland Pony is 42 inches (10.2hh) although ponies under 34 inches (8.2hh) are registered as Miniature while those over are registered as Standard.

 Character: The Shetland Pony is known for its intelligence and independent nature, they’re also extremely strong in relation to their size.